madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 Today's continuous integration tools give us a better option.
 Rather than running a dedicated database outside of the build environment.
 Use Docker to run a database instance within the build environment.

 Modern CI tools such as [CircleCI](https://circleci.com/) have this feature so baked in, it's fundamental to using the service.
 In this article, we will discuss a way to run isolated Database instances anywhere.
-Even in the most basic build environments.
+From your local system to even the most basic build environments.
 As long as you can execute `docker` and `docker-compose` commands.
 This article will work.

 ## Better builds with Docker Compose

 For this article I'm going to use one of my side projects as an example.
 That project is [Hord](https://github.com/madflojo/hord).
 Hord is a Go package that aims to provide a consistent Key-Value interface for any database.

 Hord is a good example for this article for a few reason.
-The first being that since it is a package functional testing doesn't really apply well.
+The first being that since it is a package, functional testing doesn't really apply well.
 All the testing performed on a Hord build is unit testing.

 Another reason is that the package supports multiple databases.
 With a goal of supporting many more.
 For this type of package, trying to mock each database is an arduous task.

+> **Note:** In this article we will only setup a Cassandra cluster, but the concept can be repeated for any other database.

 ### Pre-Requisite: Install Docker and Docker Compose